Meitei classical language movement: 2016

-During May 2016, the Manipuri Sahitya Parishad resolved to exert pressure on the Central Government of India for the recognition of Meitei language as a "classical language".
+In May 2016, the Manipuri Sahitya Parishad resolved to exert pressure on the central government of India for the recognition of Meitei language as a classical language.
 The resolution was supported by Okram Ibobi Singh, the then Chief Minister of Manipur.

+On Manupuri Language Day in August 2016, Meitei speakers in Bangladesh, Myanmar and North Eastern India (mostly from Assam, Tripura and Manipur), demanded that Meitei be named a classical language.
+The Sahitya Seva Samiti, Manipur-Kakching celebrated the event with the theme Manipuri Language should be enlisted in classical language category.
+The Manipur Language Day Celebration Committee organised a similar event at Lamyanba Shanglen, Palace Compound, Imphal, in which Paonam Gunindro, a professor at Manipur University, gave a public lecture, Let's make Manipuri language an Indian classical language Manipuri Lol Bharatki Classical Lol Oihansi.

 2017

-In the upcoming years, 2017 and 2018, many scholars started giving more opinions of Meitei language fulfilling, satisfying or touching all the four criteria laid down by the Government of India for a "classical language".
+Throughout 2017 and 2018, scholars argued that the Meitei language fulfilled the criteria laid down by the government of India for a Classical language.

-During August 2017, Thongam Biswajit Singh, the then Works, Rural Development and Panchayati Raj, Commerce and Industries and Information and Public Relations Minister of the Government of Manipur, urged the people for a collective effort for the upgradation of Meitei language to the status of a "classical language", by stressing out the significance of the language.
+During August 2017, Thongam Biswajit Singh, then Manipur Minister of Works, Rural Development and Panchayati Raj, Commerce and Industries and Information and Public Relations Minister urged the people for a collective effort for the recognition of Meitei language.